BlockchainCommons/envelope-cli-swift/Docs/7-VC-ELISION-EXAMPLE.md

 ]
 ```

 Now it looks like we're getting somewhere!
-The wrapped envelope has a still-elided subject (the holder's CID) and ten assertions, all of which are still currently elided.
+The wrapped envelope has a still-elided subject (the holder's ARID) and ten assertions, all of which are still currently elided.

-## Revealing the CID
+## Revealing the ARID

-We want to reveal the CID representing the issuing authority's unique reference to the credential holder.
+We want to reveal the ARID representing the issuing authority's unique reference to the credential holder.
 This is because the warranty the employer is making is that a specific identifiable employee has the credential, *without* actually revealing their identity.
 This allows the entire document to be identified and unredacted should a dispute ever arise.

 ```bash
 👉